Bira/octopus-carnival/_drafts/mooks-of-the-multiverse.md

 about, we might need to be a bit more flexible than that.
 The following rules will come up very often:

 ### Imperial Stormtrooper Marksmanship Academy

-Also known as "Mook Marksmanship" in Action.
+**The Rule**: Also known as "Mook Marksmanship" in Action.
 When this rule is in effect, minions armed with guns (or beam weapons!) always miss with their first attack in the fight.
 Subsequent attacks are rolled normally.

-The main difference here is that this isn't paired with the Gun Control Law rule that prevents minions from shooting at gun-less PCs and makes them easy to disarm.
+**Additional Notes**: The main difference here is that this isn't paired with the Gun Control Law rule that prevents minions from shooting at gun-less PCs and makes them easy to disarm.
 The sort of minion we'll look at usually has no trouble in these areas, but their aim still sucks even when the PCs _are_ armed.

-### Imperial Stormtrooper Armor Training
+### Imperial Stormtrooper Armor Drills

-This is a new one!
-When this rule is in effect, the mook counts as having DR 0 no matter what kind of armor they might be wearing.
+**The Rule**: When this rule is in effect, mooks count as having DR 0 no matter what kind of armor they might be wearing.
 Any other benefits the armor confers, like built-in communicators or environmental protection, still apply normally.

-This is mainly relevant for science fiction settings, which often feature mooks in cool sci-fi armor.
-The examples of this kind of gear in Ultra-Tech and related sources are pretty awesome for PCs, but then end up making minions unreasonably tough because getting even 1 point of damage past their DR might not be guaranteed.
+**Additional Notes**: This new rule is mainly relevant for science fiction settings, which often feature mooks in cool sci-fi armor.
+It can also be useful in modern-day campaigns whose mooks dress in state of the art tacticool gear.
+This sort of protection is pretty awesome for PCs, but can end up making mooks too tough if getting that 1 point of damage past DR is no longer guaranteed.

-The traditional solution to this problem usually involves inventing an especially crappy tier of armor that only mooks wear, but I think that's too much work.
-If you want your Ewoks to be able to poke your stormtroopers to death with pointy sticks, just implement this rule instead.
-As a bonus, it lets the PCs wear the minion's armor and be well-protected.
+The traditional solution to this problem is to invent an extra-crappy tier of armor that only mooks wear, but that's too much work for a dubious result.
+Even "realistically bad" ultra-tech armor might still offer too much protection if you aim to replicate something like the Battle of Endor from Return of the Jedi.
+As a bonus, this rule allows PCs to wear mook armor and be well-protected, because it will work normally for them.
+It also allows the GM to upgrade a mook to a Worthy opponent on the spot and make it a bigger threat without changing any numbers.

-This also works well in modern settings where the PCs might frequently face mooks wearing state-of-the-art tactical gear.
-GMs who want to make things just a little more challenging might also assign a DR value higher than 0, but lower than the armor's real value.

 [1]: {{ "/gurps/2017/01/26/minions.html" | relative_url }}